5th Year Grinds Free Trial

 Try our 5th Year Weekly Grinds for free.

-At The Dublin Academy of Education we offer all 5th Year students the chance to try our subjects for free before committing to a full year of grinds.
+At The Dublin Academy of Education, we offer all 5th Year students the chance to try subjects for free in Stillorgan before committing to a full year of grinds.
 At these free trials, students can experience first hand the quality of our teachers and their notes.
 Students can book up to 2 subjects free of charge.

-All students who attend our weekly grinds receive comprehensive, exam-focused notes, as well as past State Examination questions and solutions.
+All students who attend our classroom-based 5th Year Weekly Grinds receive comprehensive, exam-focused notes, as well as past State Examination questions and solutions.
 Our teachers identify probable exam questions and also show students how to master the marking scheme, which instils confidence.

 If you have any queries, feel free to call us in the office on 01-442 4442.